StarRocks/starrocks/docs/en/table_design/indexes/indexes_overview.md

 ### [Bloom filter indexes](./Bloomfilter_index.md)

-The bloom filter index is suitable for columns with relatively high cardinality, such as ID columns, but they may incur a certain rate of misjudgment.
+The bloom filter index is suitable for columns with relatively high cardinality, such as ID columns, but it may incur a certain rate of misjudgment.

 ### [N-Gram bloom filter indexes](./Ngram_Bloom_Filter_Index.md)